The discharge plan

-This plan should be drawn up within 24 hours of admission to hospital, however in reality it’s more likely to be drawn up once discharge is on the horizon, especially if they’re going to be in hospital for a while.
+Ideally, the discharge plan should be drawn up within 24 hours of admission to hospital, however in reality it’s more likely to be completed once discharge is on the horizon, especially if you’re going to be in hospital for a while.

-Your loved one may need ongoing care from a number of different organisations and healthcare professionals.
-If they do, a liaison nurse, nurse discharge coordinator or assessment officer from the reablement team will manage the arrangements for when they go home.
+If you do need extra support on leaving hospital, a social worker and possibly a reablement team (also known as a discharge coordination team) are likely to be involved in planning your care.
+You may need support from a number of different organisations and healthcare professionals.
+If that’s the case, a liaison nurse, discharge coordinator or assessment officer from the reablement team will manage the arrangements for when you go home.

 When it’s time to be discharged

-- when their doctors are happy that they are well enough to go home, and
+- when your doctors are happy that you are well enough to go home, and

-- when they have appropriate care in place so they can manage safely at home or move to a care home.
+- when you have appropriate support in place so you can manage safely at home, or move to a care home or other care setting.

-Your loved one has the right to discharge themselves from hospital at any time, but you should speak to them and the medical team if you feel they’re doing this before they’re ready.
+A patient has the right to discharge themselves from hospital at any time.
+However, if someone you care for wishes to discharge themselves, you should speak to them and the medical team if you feel they may be doing this before they’re ready.